Liao dynasty: Tianzuo (1101–1125)

-As the Wanyan clan consolidated their control over the Jurchens, relations with the Liao also became increasingly strained.
+As the Wanyan clan consolidated their control over the Jurchens, relations with the Liao became increasingly strained.
 The Jurchens resented the behavior of Liao officials at Ningjiang, the main border trading post, who constantly cheated them.
-The Liao also placed on them the obligation of supplying the Liao emperor with gyrfalcons called haidongqing, only bred on the coastal regions and required the Jurchens to fight across the territory of their neighbors, the Five Nations, to access.
-Liao envoys also habitually beat their village elders and abused their women.
-Khitan envoys raped Jurchen women and girls, causing resentment from the Jurchens.
+The Liao placed on them the obligation of supplying the Liao emperor with gyrfalcons called haidongqing, only bred on the coastal regions and required the Jurchens to fight across the territory of their neighbors, the Five Nations, to access.
+Liao envoys also habitually beat their village elders and sexually abused their women.